WynterJones/js-seopreview/README.md

 # jQuery SEO Live Preview

-The jQuery SEO Preview Plugin is a simple plugin that allows you to preview meta tag data in a styled Google, Facebook and other social link previews.
+The jQuery SEO Preview Plugin is a simple plugin that allows you to preview meta tag data in a styled Google and Facebook link preview.
 You can bind the preview to inputs to get live preview while editing perfect for blog and CMS applications.

 [View Demo & Preview](https://www.monetizedesign.com/jquery-seopreview-plugin)